sanatg/TinyDefender/README.md

 ## Updates

 > Date 26/7/2021

 introducing cross browser support for the extension and adding more blocklists for better cosmetic filtering.

+## Bug Tracker

+Please avoid opening issues for bugs in this repo instead open on: https://github.com/TinyBlocker/TinyDefender

 ## Credits
  this is a fork of the work of [@remusao](https://github.com/remusao/blockrz) but is enhanced with blocklists and better features.